 PLEASE, never put essential oils directly on your pet's skin.
 I've seen far too many reccomendations where a drop of lavender oil is to be put in a water-based spray.
 Guess what, oil does not dilute itself in water so those drops remain - hence if a dog ingests it by licking, toxicity occurs.
 While generally safer than other oils, it contains compounds like linalool that can cause skin irritations, vomiting, lethargy, respiratory distress!

-- Rosemary is a great pest repelent that helps with itching.
+Rosemary a great pest repelent that helps with itching.
 You can also mix it into the shampoo, but I love most using it as a coat rinse.
 However, it should NEVER be used on dogs with a history of seizures.

-Option 1: shampoo mixture.
 There is only point in adding it to a natural shampoo (free of synthentic chemicals, silicones, parabens, and so on).
 Depending on your pet, you can use up to a 30% ratio of hydrosol to shampoo.

-Option 2: coat rinse.
 Effective only if air-dried.
 Depending on your dog's size, I use a teaspoon of hydrosol to 1l of water.
 Alternatively, you can use an cold-brew infusion.

 NOTE: since they are both chemical preservative free, they are best kept in the fridge and used within 2 months.

-IMPORTANT: STAY ALERT OF ANY SIGN OF A NEGATIVE REACTION:
+Once more, please STAY ALERT OF ANY SIGN OF A NEGATIVE REACTION:

 - Sneezing!